 The Local and Flexible RA reallocation process ("true-up") occurs in the second quarter (April) of the year and applies to filings in the third and fourth quarters (July- December) of the year.
 LSEs file adjusted load migration forecasts in March, along with their May MA RA filing, and receive incremental Local RA adjustments in April.
+For 2023, only LSEs in SDG&E's distribution service area will receive incremental local trueup allocation for July to December 2023.
 For the Flexible true up, the adjusted load migration forecast filed in March needs to include peak forecasts for June through December so that the monthly flexible capacity requirements can be trued up accurately for each month from July-December.
 (The June forecast is used for June's Month Ahead RA compliance.)
 See Section 12 below for more information regarding load forecast adjustments.